Fred-Barclay/debroot/README.md

 ![alt tag](https://raw.githubusercontent.com/rbern/debroot/master/debroot.png)

-This app started while exploring perl and QT.
-It started as an app that could create and run chroots.
-When this was reached, the potentialities of perl QT made me want go further and from the chroot I wanted to make a Live iso image and usb images.
-As the doors were opening I added support for Ubuntu and Debian and made the app create a bash script (instead of keeping build logs) that can rebuild the whole process without the use of this app.
+An app that can:

+* create (debootstrap) a debian or ubuntu system;
+* run a shell in the chroot filesystem;
+* create a live iso from the created chroot filesystem;
+* unsquash, update and rebuild an existing ubuntu or debian and their derivatives live ISO image.

 ATM the app does the following: